-Silicosis is caused by breathing airborne crystalline silica, which is created when sand, rock, concrete, masonry, sheet rock and other materials containing crystalline silica are turned into fine dust particles.
-Persons who have worked or are working in the following areas are at risk for silicosis: sandblasting, silica paint, drywall, building trades, construction, concrete and cement, welders, rust removal, railroad workers, abrasive manufacturing, rock and stone quarries, clay pottery, brick grinding and chipping, drilling, sawing, demolition and hammering of rock or concrete, refineries, building trades, maritime industry, shipbuilding, pipe cleaning or manufacturing, ceramics, glass manufacturing and foundries.
+Silicosis is caused by breathing airborne crystalline silica which is created when sand, rock, concrete, masonry, sheetrock and other materials containing crystalline silica are turned into fine dust particles.
+Persons who have worked or are working in the following areas are at risk for silicosis: Sandblasting, silica, paint, drywall, building trades, construction, concrete, cement, welders, rust removal, railroad workers, abrasive manufacturing, rock, stone, quarries, clay pottery, brick, grinding, chipping, drilling, sawing, demolition and hammering of rock or concrete, refineries, building trades, maritime industry, shipbuilding, pipe cleaning or manufacturing, ceramics, glass manufacturing and foundries.

 Paper masks are not adequate to protect workers from airborne crystal silica.
 Respirators and air-supplied hoods may also fail to prevent exposure.
 Company doctors may fail to diagnose or misdiagnose silicosis for the obvious reason.
 If you think you may have been exposed, get an x-ray and an independent medical screening immediately.
-We offer a FREE X-ray and medical screening to workers that have been exposed to crystalline silica, have serious symptoms and that we may be able to help.
+We offer a FREE x-ray and medical screening to workers who have been exposed to crystalline silica, have serious symptoms and whom we may be able to help.

 Successful diagnosis depends on the patient’s history of exposure and, in the early stages, a chest X-ray.
 If positive, the chest X-ray will show tiny radio opaque nodules.
 Later, after the disease has progressed, a persistent cough and/or breathlessness will be present.
 Typically, sound in the chest is detectable with a stethoscope.
 Lung function tests may be helpful, but usually not until the late stages.